Wade Wilson (American football): New Orleans Saints

 On April 12, 1993, Wilson signed with the New Orleans Saints.
-He earned the starter job over Steve Walsh and although he directed the Saints to a 5-0 winning streak, the team only won three more games to finish with an 8-8 record, which would be Wilson's last season as a regular starter.
+He earned the starter job over Steve Walsh and although he directed the Saints to a 5–0 winning streak, the team only won three more games to finish with an 8–8 record, which would be Wilson's last season as a regular starter.

-In Week 16 of the 1993 NFL season, Wilson was struggling against the New York Giants in a game on Monday Night Football.
-However, he was injured with a knee injury during the game and the fans at the Superdome began cheering when Wilson was injured.
+In Week 16 of the 1993 season, Wilson was struggling against the New York Giants in a game on Monday Night Football.
+He suffered a knee injury during the game and the fans at the Superdome began cheering when he was injured.
 Saints head coach Jim Mora called the fans who cheered Wilson's injury, "Sick, sick, sick people.
 Mentally sick."

 On March 18, 1994, the Saints waived Wilson.
 Wilson was re-signed on April 13.
-He appeared in 4 games as the backup quarterback during the season.
+He appeared in four games as the backup quarterback during the season.
 He was released on March 20, 1995.

 Dallas Cowboys

-On May 22, 1995, he was signed by the Dallas Cowboys.
+On May 22, 1995, Wilson was signed by the Dallas Cowboys.
 He was a part of the Super Bowl XXX winning team.
-He only started one game during his three seasons with the Cowboys, when the team played its backups in the 1996 season finale against the Washington Redskins, resulting in a 37-10 loss.
+Wilson only started one game during his three seasons with the Cowboys, when the team played its backups in the 1996 season finale against the Washington Redskins, resulting in a 37–10 loss.

 Oakland Raiders

 On July 6, 1998, Wilson signed with the Oakland Raiders.
-After Jeff George suffered a groin injury, backup Donald Hollas struggled in the second half of the season and also suffered a wrist injury in his last start against the Miami Dolphins, giving Wilson the opportunity to start the last 3 games, passing for 425 yards, 5 touchdowns, 4 interceptions, and producing a 1-2 record.
+After Jeff George suffered a groin injury, backup Donald Hollas struggled in the second half of the season and also suffered a wrist injury in his last start against the Miami Dolphins, giving Wilson the opportunity to start the last three games, passing for 425 yards, five touchdowns, four interceptions, and producing a 1–2 record.

-In 1999 the Wilson returned to the third-string quarterback role once again.
-He was limited with a groin injury during the season and didn't appear in any game.
-He announced his retirement on December 30, at the age of 40.
+In 1999, Wilson returned to the third-string quarterback role once again.
+He was limited with a groin injury during the season and did not appear in any game.
+Wilson announced his retirement on December 30, at the age of 40.